-A block owner can remove their blocks from any channel, as long as they can view it.
-Only channel owners and collaborators can update the order of a channel, change its visibility and change its title.
+Channel owners and collaborators can update the order of a channel, change its visibility and change its title.

 100% of shares are owned by the founders and advisors.

-List of projects powered by Are.na.
+Here is a list of projects powered by Are.na.